ranjanmukesh/Parametric-crop-insurance/README.md

 **Parametric Crop Insurance on Blockchain**
 *Fast • Transparent • Automatic Protection for Smallholder Farmers*

 Paramora is a decentralized application (dApp) that delivers **parametric crop insurance** using smart contracts on **Base Mainnet**.
-It automatically triggers payouts based on rainfall thresholds (drought or excess rain), eliminating paperwork, delays, and low-trust issues common in traditional schemes like PMFBY.
+It automatically triggers payouts based on rainfall thresholds (drought or excess rain), eliminating paperwork, delays, and low-trust issues common in traditional schemes like Pradhan Mantri Fasal Bima Yojana(PMFBY).

 Farmers or Farmer Producer Organizations (FPOs) register via MetaMask.
-Chainlink oracles monitor real-world weather data from sources like IMD (India Meteorological Department).
+Chainlink oracles fetch real-world weather data via the Open-Meteo archive API (historical daily precipitation sums) for the farmer's registered latitude/longitude and season dates.
 When predefined triggers are met, the smart contract executes instant ETH payouts with full on-chain transparency.

 A live MVP is deployed on Base Mainnet, with pilots planned in Maharashtra (India) and future implementation in Hawaii.